 Employers include:

-- large media groups, which own many stations, for example Bauer Media, Global Radio and the Wireless Group
+• large media groups, which own many stations, for example Bauer Media, Global Radio and News Broadcasting

 The BBC has a structure of 39 local radio networks, as well as its main central network.
-Both the BBC and independent radio stations broadcast live, as well as producing pre-recorded programmes.
+Both the BBC and independent stations broadcast live, as well as produce pre-recorded shows.

-In general, BBC local radio is mainly talk-based, while independent radio is usually more music-focused, using mainly pre-recorded music.
-As a result, the demand for producers in independent radio is low in comparison with BBC local and national radio.
+In general, BBC local radio is talk-based, while independent stations are more music-focused, using mainly pre-recorded music.
+As a result, the demand for producers in independent radio is low in comparison with the BBC.

-Independent production companies tend to specialise in making pre-recorded programmes, which are sold on to the broadcasters.
+Independent production companies tend to specialise in making pre-recorded programmes, which are sold on to broadcasters.

 In commercial radio, only larger stations tend to have a production department.